- Becoming a Provider

 WFS Capital Area Child Care Services is the founder and co-host of the Child Care Directors Symposium, a two-day conference that aims to help child care directors learn important skills for business administration and quality improvement.
 The symposium is held in both the Capital Area and Rural Capital Area service delivery area and offer topics such as budgeting, evaluating staff, and time management.
-Conferences are held in the Spring.
-Information regarding upcoming symposiums is mailed to all Travis county providers and surrounding Rural Capital area counties.
+Information regarding upcoming symposiums is sent to all Travis county providers and surrounding Rural Capital area counties.

 Through a collaborative with community and state organizations, we provide additional quality improvement programs to childcare providers.
 These organizations include Austin Community College, Institute for Child Care Excellence, Raising Austin, and Texas Department of Family and Protective Services.

 Workforce Solutions Capital Area Child Care Services is dedicated to helping area childcare providers deliver quality childcare.
 We sponsor numerous trainings for childcare providers throughout the year.
 Featured Topics Include:

 - Transition Activities

 Training registration will open one month prior to the training month.